Max-Chen2020/cccstudio-ugrs-starter-kit/admin/independent-study-contract.md

 ### Project Title

-Exploration of relationship between chord progressions and people's emotions
+Exploration of the relationship between chord progressions and people's emotions

 ### Learning Objectives